-These deadlines apply to applications or unit(s) that are you are enrolled in, or you are intending to enrol into, for the upcoming study period.
-Your application must be received complete and with all supporting documentation by the deadline to be considered ‘on-time’.
+The above deadlines apply to applications for unit(s) that you are enrolled in, or you are intending to enrol into, for the upcoming or relevant study period.

 If you do not submit a complete CRL application on-time, you may not lodge a formal appeal against the credit decision.